williamsa005/configure-ad/README.md

 </p>
 <p>
 Ensuring connectivity between the client VM and the Domain Controller.
 I utilized a perpetual ping along with the disabling of firewall restrictions.

+Ensure connectivity between the client VM and Domain Controller:

+5. Login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping)
+6. Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall
+7. Check back at Client-1 to see the ping succeed

 </p>
 <br />